Shaori fortress: Historical and archaeological background

-The Shaori fortress first appears in literary sources in the geography of the early 18th-century Georgian scholar Prince Vakhushti.
+The Shaori fortress first appears in literary sources in the geography of the early 18th-century Georgian scholar Prince Vakhushti of Kartli.
 Leon Melikset-Bek was the first who attempted to systematically study the monolithic monuments of Georgia, Shaori included, in 1938.

 No archaeological excavations have been carried out at Shaori, making it difficult to precisely date or assign the monument to any particular culture.
 Similarity in construction technique and material with the Trialeti burial mounds has been observed, pointing to the first half of the 2nd millennium BC as a possible period of construction.

 In general, the spread of cyclopean fortresses is an archaeological testimony to the social changes in the South Caucasus in the Middle-to-Late Bronze Age, reflecting social differentiation and emergence of newly empowered elites.
 These forts were typically constructed on the steep slopes of mountains.
 Settlement distribution and cultural material suggest that those in charge of these hill forts exercised control over arable land and resources, but they may also have provided economic and defensive functions for their hinterlands.